kostja/doc/doc/1.9/book/enterprise/index.rst

 .. _enterprise-appendix_5:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Security log
+Audit log
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tarantool provides a log of the following user actions and facts of using administrator privileges in the Tarantool DBMS:

-* successful user authorization,
+Audit log provides records on the Tarantool DBMS events in the JSON-format.
+The following event logs are available:

-* failed user authorization,
+* successful/failed user authentication and authorization,
-* logging out or quitting the session,
-* failed access attempts to secure data (personal records, details, geolocation of the user, etc.),
-* creating a user,
+* closed connection,
+* password change,
-* deleting a user,
+* creation/deletion of a user/role,
-* blocking a user,
+* enabling/disabling a user,
-* enabling a user,
+* changing privileges of a user/role.
-* granting (changing) privileges (roles, profiles, etc.) for the user.

-.. _security-log-overview:
+.. _audit-log-overview:

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Log overview
+Log structure
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. container:: table